Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: Introduction

-The rest of this paper is structured as follows. \sref{relwork} gives the necessary background on relevant state-of-the-art neural graph-based dependency parsers as well as related work on analysing and comparing parsers. \sref{models} describes the architecture and configuration options for our new STEPS parser, at the same time introducing the various factors that are the parameters studied in our experiments (\sref{evaluation}).
+This paper is structured as follows. \sref{relwork} gives the necessary background on relevant state-of-the-art neural graph-based dependency parsers as well as related work on analysing and comparing parsers. \sref{models} describes the architecture and configuration options for our new STEPS parser, at the same time introducing the various factors studied in our experiments (\sref{evaluation}). \sref{enhanced} presents the adaption of our system to Enhanced UD.
 Finally, we discuss implications for parser choice and future parser design (\sref{conclusion}).